Idol Kids Philippines: Judges and host

 Robi Domingo, who hosted the season season of the main show, reprised his role for the spin-off series, and was joined by former Pinoy Idol judge Jolina Magdangal.
 Both had previously worked in the finale of the fifth season of The Voice Kids.

 Regine Velasquez and Gary Valenciano, who judged the second season of the main season, reprised their roles as judges of the kids version, and they were joined by Angeline Quinto and Juan Karlos.
 With Velasquez returning from the franchise, she becomes the only judge to have served for both main seasons and the kids season.

 Companion online show

-An online show airs named Idol Kids Philippines Spotlight together with the main program on Idol Philippines Facebook and YouTube accounts; it is hosted by former contestant Shanaia Gomez and Emilio Daez during the auditions and midrounds.
+An online show named Idol Kids Philippines Spotlight aired together with the main program on Idol Philippines Facebook and YouTube accounts; it is hosted by former contestant Shanaia Gomez and Emilio Daez during the auditions and midrounds.
 Jeremy Glinoga replaced Daez during the live shows.